How to Choose the Best Long-Term Care Insurance (LTCI) for you

 Benefit Amount

 The benefit amount in most long-term care insurance policies is the maximum amount an insurance company will pay out for covered services.
-It is often expressed as an amount paid each day, However, sometimes it is based on a weekly amount (seven times the daily benefit) or monthly amount (30 times the daily benefit).
+It is often expressed as an amount paid each day.
+However, it is sometimes based on a weekly amount (seven times the daily benefit) or a monthly amount (thirty times the daily benefit).

 When determining the benefit amount, the emphasis is usually placed on the amount of Facility Care a policy provides.
 This does not mean the policy will provide only care in a facility.
 Your policy could be designed to provide you with all levels of care in your home or in your community.

-Amount of Coverage varies from state to state, even from place to place with a state.
+The amount of Coverage varies from state to state, even from place to place within a state.

 What Benefit Amount is Right For You?